BitcoinDesign/Guide/README.md

 ---

-## Run Locally
+## How to build and run the site locally

 You'll want to run the site locally to test your changes.

-First make sure you have Ruby and Bundler:
+**Make sure you have Ruby and Bundler installed:**

 1. Check that Ruby is installed (check with `ruby -v`).
 Must be 2.2.5 or higher.
-Install instruction at https://www.ruby-lang.org/en/documentation/installation/.
+Install instructions can be found at https://www.ruby-lang.org/en/documentation/installation/.
 2. If you don't already have Bundler (check with `which bundle`), you can install by following the instructions at https://bundler.io.

-Then clone the source code, build, and serve:
+**Clone the source code, build, and serve:**

 3. Clone this repository and `cd` into it.
-4. Run `bundle install`.
+4. Run `bundle install`
-5. Run `bundle exec jekyll serve`.
+5. Run `bundle exec jekyll serve`
 6. Browse the site at http://127.0.0.1:4000/

 To run on gh-pages, uncomment the base_url variable on _config.yml